mibrah42/Coronadex/README.md

    <br/>
    <br/>

 This app was made in quarantine ☢ by Mohamed Ibrahim.
-For other projects, please visit [mohamedibrahim.ca](http://mohamedibrahim.ca).